What is a PSD2?

 Ongoing Requirements for PSD2 License Holders

-- Preparing and submitting regular reports to the regulatory authority, covering such aspects of your business as transaction data, security incidents, and compliance with SCA requirements
+- Filing periodic reports to the competent authority on various aspects of your business, including but not limited to: transaction data, security incidents, and SCA requirements

-- Complying with the GDPR and national data protection regulations
+- Respecting the GDPR and national legislations on protection of personal data

-- Continuously monitoring and enforcing internal controls to ensure the proper functioning of your payment services and adherence to regulatory standards
+- Continuously monitor and enforce internal control in pursuance of the appropriate functioning of your payment services and conformity to regulatory standards

 FREQUENTLY ASKED QUESTIONS